-- Children's self-assessment is encouraged in class. - Intervention targets are reviewed with the children. - Head of Inclusion / SENCo talk to children on the interventions that they are receiving. - Children with SEND are included on the school council.
+- Children's self-assessment is encouraged in class. - Children with EHCPs contribute to their annual review. - Head of Inclusion / SENCo talk to children on the interventions that they are receiving. - Children with SEND are included on the school council.

 Assessment, Planning and Review